Curtiss Thrush: Design and development

 Three 170 hp Curtiss Challenger-engined Curtiss Thrush prototypes (serialled G-1 to G-3) were built at Curtiss' Garden City factory, but these were underpowered and production examples, redesignated Thrush J (serialled 1001 to 1010) with 225 hp Wright Whirlwind engines, were built at the Curtiss-Robertson St Louis factory.
 All three prototypes were later re-engined with Whirlwinds to make them Thrush Js.

 The fuselage of the Thrush formed the basis for the twin-engine Curtiss Kingbird which was developed roughly in parallel.

 The fuselage was built up as a Pratt truss frame formed mainly from Duraluminum tubing and fittings with welded Chrome-moly tubing reinforcing highly stressed areas and covered in fabric.

 The wing was a fabric covered semi-cantilever braced with steel tube struts, and had solid spruce spars and stamped Alclad ribs with Alclad sheet wrapped over leading edge.
 A fuel tank is mounted within each wing near the root.
 Rudder and elevators were welded chrome-moly steel tubing.
-116" track undercarriage is fitted with oleo-pneumatic shock obsorbers and Bendix brakes, and is braced to the front struts and lower longerons.
+116" track undercarriage is fitted with oleo-pneumatic shock absorbers and Bendix brakes, and is braced to the front struts and lower longerons.